dmateja724/dnd-combat-tracker/README.md

         npm run dev:all

-5. Sign up or sign in inside the app, create an encounter, and start adding combatants.
+5. Sign up or sign in inside the app, create an encounter, add combatants, then use the **Attack** action or quick damage buttons to drive the turn-by-turn flow while the combat log records every event.

 ## Combatant Library Export & Import